We may earn money or products from the companies mentioned in this post.

 Amish Style Baked Oatmeal

 Amish-Style Baked Oatmeal is a great and delicious way to eat oatmeal.
 Made with old fashioned rolled oats, spices, brown sugar, half and half, raisins and cinnamon chips.
 Sounds delicious doesn’t it..I can assure you, it is!
-Amish-Style Baked Oatmeal is sure to become a fast, family favorite.
+Amish Style Baked Oatmeal is sure to become a fast, family favorite.
 The leftovers are super delicious too.

 Breakfast is Possible

-With more and more people of all ages working or heading back too work, breakfast has become a ‘meal’ that is eaten on the run.
-A meal that is eaten in the car, I should say.
+Now more than ever parents are both in the work force.
+Breakfast has become a ‘meal’ that is eaten on the run.
 A granola bar, banana or a quick stop to pick up a ‘breakfast sandwich’ are all okay options but they really don’t keep you “full” until lunchtime.
 This recipe makes a 2-quart size baking dish, which is a lot of oatmeal.
 If you make this oatmeal, let’s say on a Sunday night, you have delicious Amish Style Oatmeal for breakfast for the next couple of mornings.

 - 3 cups old-fashioned rolled oats Quaker Oats